Our most popular contraceptives: IUS v combination pill

 • There is a small risk of infection when it is fitted and you may be advised to have a test for STIs beforehand

-• There is a very small risk of damage to the womb when your IUS is fitted
+• There is a very small risk of damage to the womb when your IUS is fitted (1 in 1000)

 • In the rare chance you do become pregnant while using the IUS, there is a small risk of an ectopic pregnancy (a pregnancy outside of the womb)

-• You may get period type pain and some light bleeding after it is fitted, which should improve.
+• You may get period type pain and some light bleeding after it is fitted, which should improve

 • Some women experience headaches, acne and breast tenderness which usually improve after the first few months.
 Some women experience changes in libido and mood.

-• You will need to have an appointment with a doctor or nurse for it to be removed
+• You will need to have an appointment with a doctor or nurse for it to be removed – although this is quicker and easier than an insertion

 • The IUS does not protect you from sexually transmitted infections (STIs), so for this you need to use condoms as well.